 It’s an area of giant country estates.
 Most would have country house or even a castle at the centre.

-In book 2 of For Queen And Country, I imagine Duke Lothar’s castle to look something like this:
+In book 2 of the Ghostspeaker Chronicles, I imagine Duke Lothar’s castle to look something like this:

 Many of the early imports came over the rivers that traverse this country.
-This is a barge on the river Rhine, a type of ship similar to the Lady Sara in For Queen And Country book 1, with which our characters will be rejoined at some point in the future.
+This is a barge on the river Rhine, a type of ship similar to the Lady Sara in Innocence Lost, with which our characters will be rejoined at some point in the future.
 River trade is still important in this area of western Europe.
 It’s amazing how far inland you can go by ship.
 In the old days people used horses to pull the ships upstream.
-In For Queen And Country, I invented some aquatic animals, but the principle is the same.
+In the Ghostspeaker Chronicles, I invented some aquatic animals, but the principle is the same.
 These days of course the barges have engines (fancy that).
 There is, by the way, a school for kids whose parents have one of these ships and are rarely at home.